 The primary responsibility for teaching children resides within the family but is shared with the church when the body of Christ meets together.
 Those who minister to the children at the local church stand in “loco parentis” but do not usurp the authority of the family.
 Our model is to have parents and teachers work together to provide a strong Christian foundation for children.

 This begins with the Nursery/Toddler ministry which provides nurturing childcare along with biblical instruction.
 For the infants we can truly say that they “shall not all sleep but they shall all be changed”.
 Our toddlers are provided with a stimulating environment and a “circle time” when the word of God is taught and followed up with crafts and seatwork.

-Our Junior Kindergarten through Grade Six program is called Big Tree Kids.
+Our Junior Kindergarten through Grade Six program is called Westminster Kids.
 We want our children to receive the Word of God so that they are, in fact, like the tree in Psalm 1 which is rooted and grounded in God’s Word for a lifetime.
 The program involves the children in worship, prayer, drama, small and large group activities, consistent Bible Study and an opportunity to share in the worship services of the church on special occasions.
 Class sizes are small in order to maintain a personal relationship between teacher and student.
-Currently, our curriculum is based on catechism instruction delivered through the Kids’ Quest program from Great Commission Publications
+Currently, our curriculum follows God's plan of salvation from Genesis to Revelation delivered through the Gospel Project for Kids program from Lifeway Christian Resources.